 Walking into Split Rail, an urban garage winery in Garden City, is like walking into a wine nerd’s experimental dream.
 It’s located in an old car body shop with street art on the outside walls.
 Inside, you’ll find wines like a pet nat rosé (a naturally sparkling wine made in a similar method to Champagne) and a chardonnay mixed with a golden ale made with Brettanomyces yeast from a local brewery.
-There’s a foeder, a large wooden aging and blending vat most commonly seen in Europe, next to the register.
-A large concrete egg lies in the back, currently aging red wine (grenache at the time of my visit), and directly across is a chest-tall clay pot called an amphora used for aging wines as it’s commonly done in the country of Georgia.
+There’s a foeder (a large wooden aging and blending vat) next to the register.
+A concrete egg lies in the back, currently aging red wine (grenache at the time of my visit), and directly across is a chest-tall clay pot called an amphora used for aging wines as it’s commonly done in the country of Georgia.
 Acacia wood barrels sit among the racks of American and French oak barrels.

-Split Rail started in a building shared with Telaya and Cinder wineries but recently moved to its very own space.
-Split Rail didn’t move far and is a short walk (and shorter after a couple tastings) from its original home.
-Its wine selections are a balance of what people in the region love, like a grenache-syrah-Mourvedre (GSM) blend, and wines designed for wine nerds, like anything aged in the amphora and concrete egg.
+Split Rail started in a building shared with the wineries Telaya and Cinder but moved to its own space a short walk away.
+Its wine selections are a balance of what people in the region love, like a grenache-syrah-mourvedre (GSM) blend, and wines designed for wine geeks, like anything aged in the amphora and concrete egg.

 Out in Sunnyslope, Sawtooth is pushing the envelope with a wide range of canned wines available on site and in grocery stores.
-Winemaker Meredith Smith has been continuously experimenting with new varieties and formats, and she regularly travels for inspiration to places like Rioja, Burgundy, and the Rhone valley.
-Smith says they get as close to natural as possible in the sometimes challenging conditions in the region.
-But she’s always looking for what’s next.
+Winemaker Meredith Smith has been continuously experimenting with new varieties and formats, and she regularly travels to places like Rioja, Burgundy, and the Rhone valley for inspiration.
+Smith says they get as close to natural winemaking as possible in the sometimes challenging conditions in the region, but she’s always looking for what’s next.
 Sawtooth currently works with 22 varietals, and there’s always room to take a chance on more.

 Notable wines without the notable name

-Location matters, though it doesn’t always feel like it in Idaho.
-Hat Ranch winery describes itself as “pretty isolated” yet still manages to draw in visitors from all over the state — and beyond.
-Boise itself is also experiencing a boom in popularity as one of the fastest-growing metropolitan areas in the US.
-With that comes interest in locally produced goods.
+Being local matters in Idaho.
+Hat Ranch winery describes its location near Caldwell, Idaho, as “pretty isolated,” yet it still manages to draw visitors from across the state.
+In Boise, the number of locals is increasing in a city that’s one of the fastest-growing metropolitan areas in the US.
+These new people, too, are interested in locally produced goods.

-Beverly Williamson has seen it firsthand through the generations of her family’s farm.
-She’s found there’s never a single reason for success, and that goes for wine, too.
+Beverly Williamson has seen it firsthand on her family’s farm.
+She’s found there’s never a single reason for success on a farm, and that goes for wine, too.
 “I’d like to think it’s not just because of all the people moving to Idaho,” Williamson says, laughing.
 “I’d like to think it’s also because of [the winemakers].”

-Idaho is also gaining recognition at the same time as the interest in wine in general, and regional wine in particular.
-You can now visit a winery in every state, and classic wineries in Napa that helped put the United States on the global wine map are just as much a draw as the upstarts.
+Idaho is gaining recognition at a time when regional wine is booming.
+You can now visit a winery in every state, and classic wineries in Napa that helped put the United States on the global wine map are still just as much a draw as the upstarts.

 In Idaho, however, things feel fast and loose.
-Few hang their hat entirely on the typical money-makers like chardonnay and cabernet sauvignon.
+Few Idaho winemakers hang their hat entirely on the typical money makers like chardonnay and cabernet sauvignon.
 There’s always room for something new here, both from a grower perspective and a winemaker perspective.

 When Smith started working with Sawtooth, and then Ste.
 Chappelle, she quickly learned how to approach Idaho wine: “Not to say Idaho does ‘this wine,’” Smith says.
 “We work with 19 varieties grown just in Idaho.”